agabor/docs/_includes/parse-server/getting-started.md

 $ npm start
 ```

 You can use any arbitrary string as your application id and master key.
-These will be used by your clients to authenticate with the Parse Server.
+These will be used by your clients to authenticate with the MSG Server.

 That's it!
-You are now running a standalone version of Parse Server on your machine.
+You are now running a standalone version of MSG Server on your machine.

 ## Saving your first object

-Now that you're running Parse Server, it is time to save your first object.
+Now that you're running MSG Server, it is time to save your first object.
 We'll use the [REST API]({{ site.baseUrl }}/rest/guide), but you can easily do the same using any of the [Parse SDKs]({{ site.baseUrl }}/).
 Run the following:

 ```bash
 curl -X POST \